 - A number of changes to the requirements and scope of work for the following licences:

 - the bridge and gantry crane operation licence;

 - major changes to the boiler operation licensing scheme - three classes have been consolidated and replaced with two new classes (standard and advanced), and will take effect 18 June 2018

 - an expansion to circumstances under which a boiler licence is not required

-A high risk work licence means any of the licences listed in Schedule 3 of the regulations.
+A high risk work licence means any of the licences listed in Schedule 3 of the regulations, which describes the scope of the licence and its exclusions.
 These are:

 |Crane and hoist operation|

 Tower Crane operation